-- 1. Plan family vacations on weekends or around school breaks.
+- Plan family vacations on weekends or around school breaks.
 A one week vacation causes each student to miss approximately 35 hours of instruction that his/her classmates will receive.
 This is valuable learning that is difficult to make up for when the student returns.
-Please make every effort to schedule any doctor and dentist appointments after school hours. - 2.
-Have a plan as well as a backup plan to get your child to school on time every day.
+Please make every effort to schedule any doctor and dentist appointments after school hours. - Have a plan as well as a backup plan to get your child to school on time every day.
 Too often a disruption in the morning or transportation issues cause children to miss entire days of school.
-Communicate to school officials if this is a problem, so that appropriate resources can be sought to help correct the issue. - 3.
-Only allow your child to stay home if they are too sick to come to school.
+Communicate to school officials if this is a problem, so that appropriate resources can be sought to help correct the issue. - Only allow your child to stay home if they are too sick to come to school.
 Fever, vomiting, pink eye, or severe viral infections are causes to keep them at home.
-Complaints of a headache or stomach ache can be signs of anxiety and should be communicated to school officials. - 4.
-Keep track of your child's attendance.
+Complaints of a headache or stomach ache can be signs of anxiety and should be communicated to school officials. - Keep track of your child's attendance.
 Chronic absence is missing just two days per month, but over the course of a school year equates to about 126 hours of learning.
-Parents can use a calendar system at home to track attendance, or use the school's online program. - 5.
-Communicate.
+Parents can use a calendar system at home to track attendance, or use the school's online program. - Communicate.
 Most attendance related issues can be solved fairly easily by utilizing the appropriate resources and staff.
 Talk to your school officials about what is causing attendance problems and remember, we are here to help.
 We will commit to eagerly work with you to provide the services needed to ensure that your child has the opportunity to have excellent attendance. - If you are going to be absent for several days, you may have your absences prearranged.
 A prearranged absence form may be obtained in the office and completed in advance of the extended absence.
-Teachers are not expected to plan work ahead for students who have pre arranged absences. - 7.
-Exams will not be taken prior to the scheduled exam dates.
+Teachers are not expected to plan work ahead for students who have prearranged absences.